p03t/nbot/README.md

 # nbot
-Network Tasks Automating Bot for Linux
+Network Tasks Automating Bot for Debian

+Divisions of nbot also available in this repository:
+- ethbot: Bot for Networking Tasks concerning only Ethernet